 Winc is a wine club that doesn’t just deliver wine to your doorstep.
 It also helps you “discover the wine of your dreams.”

 But the company is not alone in its mission.
 A quick search for “wine club” reveals many competitors.
-To set itself apart, Winc uses digital ads with post-click experiences for different customer segments.
+To set itself apart, Winc uses digital ads with post-click landing page experiences for different customer segments.
 Today, we explore how.

-How Winc uses post-click experiences
+How Winc uses post-click landing pages

 Below you’ll find ads from different networks that Winc uses to draw visitors to post-click landing pages.
 See what they did well and how you might bring new perspectives to your campaigns.